pasyuk/woowgallery/readme.txt

 If you've struggled with WordPress gallery plugins that take video tutorials to learn, you're going to love WoowGallery.<br>

 > <strong>With WoowGallery Premium you can</strong><br />
-> create WooCommerce galleries, create Instagram galleries, create Standalone galleries, add Standalone galleries inside Dynamic gallery, create presets for gallery skins, etc.
+> create WooCommerce galleries, create Standalone galleries, add Standalone galleries inside Dynamic gallery, create presets for gallery skins, etc.

 = Mobile Ready, SEO Friendly and Optimized for Speed =